riperat/Mathpapa-tech-decumentation/Pages/Algebra calculator page.md

 ## ***Graphing* Functionality:**

-- Some versions of the Algebra Calculator page may include graphing functionality.
+- Some versions of the Algebra Calculator page  include graphing functionality.
 In this case, users can visualize equations and functions by plotting them on a graph within the calculator interface.
 The graphing section typically appears below the input and output sections and allows users to customize the appearance of the graph, such as adjusting the scale and style.